sebytremblay/Photo-Processor/README.md

 - If so, I just set the current pixel to the original pixel and leave it untouched.
 - Added Controller test for these new variables
 - Added model test for these new operation commands

+### Preview - part three

+- in the features object I added a new command that actionPerformed, mask, currImgName, and saveName.
+This is important because we want to save the preview as a new image as the real source of truth image is the one on the main page.
+- Added a new panel to the view for the preview.
+- Added the ability to scroll in the view and added a onChange Handler that watched when the user stopped scrolling.